How Much Water Should You Drink While on the Keto Diet?

 This can be difficult since keto already influences your everyday diet, but foods rich in water like bone broth, avocado, and most vegetables are also low in carbohydrates.

 Electrolytes allow your body to take advantage of the water you’re putting into it, and equipping yourself with more electrolytes means you’ll be better prepared to enjoy the full benefits of proper hydration.
-DripDrop ORS is a great option for supplementing your body’s electrolyte count.
+DripDrop is a great option for supplementing your body’s electrolyte count.
 One packet includes three times the electrolyte count of the average sports drink with half the sugar.
+Additionally, for those looking for dehydration relief without the sugar, DripDrop offers DripDrop Zero, a zero sugar option.

 Stay Hydrated with DripDrop ORS and Save 25%